pavelbys/Borosite/README.md

  - Git
  - Heroku toolbelt

-Once Node.js, Git and Heroku are installed run, install Gulp (a nodejs libary by running:
+Once Node.js, Git and Heroku are installed, run install Gulp (a nodejs libary) by running:

     npm install -g gulp
 Clone the code from github by running: